josecamachop/FCParser/FCParser_user_manual.md

 Temporal sampling is a process included in the parsing program.
 This procedure is performed by splitting input files into smaller files, each of those contains log entries from a specific time window.
+This way, output files (counters) will be grouped according the temporal sampling configuration.
 Time window and other splitting parameters are defined in the general configuration file as well.

-The program generates one file for each observation following this naming scheme:
+The program then generates one file for each observation following this naming scheme:
 _output-yyyymmddhhmm.dat_, according to the specified time window.
 Those files contain the observation array and aggregation keys if they are used.
 Also, the program generates a header file with a list feature names and a stats file.
 The directory where these files are saved is defined in the general configuration